 This comedy/drama from 2009 is an underrated classic in my opinion, as Greg Mottola (Superbad, Paul) brings us a simple yet effective story of two young people from different worlds meeting over one memorable summer, and while it may not be as hilarious as some of his other films.
 I do feel Greg Mottola has brought us a much more emotional story this time round, with the comedy not too far behind.

-The story takes place in the summer of 1987, as a college graduate takes a ‘nowhere’ job at his local amusement park, only to find it’s the perfect course to get him prepared for the real world.
-Soon meeting new friends and sending him down a new life path.
-While nothing incredibly original in regards to storytelling, the film does make the most of it’s simple plot.
+Taking place in the summer of 1987, where a college graduate takes a ‘nowhere’ job at his local amusement park, only to soon find it’s the perfect course to get him prepared for the real world.
+Meeting new friends and sending him down a new life path, while this is nothing incredibly original in regards to storytelling, the film does make the most of it’s simple plot.

-For a film like this, it’s crucial that the characters are well-established and likable, as in my opinion, drama only really works in film if the characters are developed enough to be invested in.
+For a film like this, it’s crucial that the characters are likable and are given plenty of development, as in my opinion, drama really only works within film if the characters are developed enough to be invested in.
 Luckily, the film succeeds here, creating very funny and mostly realistic characters within only a short amount of time.
-As the film doesn’t waste anytime setting up it’s narrative and characters, but always does so in a way that doesn’t feel too fast-paced or forced.
-All of the cast are also pretty great here, as Jesse Eisenberg, Kristen Stewart, Kristen Wiig and Ryan Reynolds all have decent chemistry with each other, and don’t simply treat their characters as joke machines.
-Bill Hader as the park manager: ‘Bobby’ has to be my personal favorite however, purely through his hilarious dialogue.
+As the film doesn’t waste screen-time setting up it’s narrative and characters, but always does so in a way that doesn’t feel too fast-paced.

-The great original score by Yo La Tengo also helps with the classic 1980s atmosphere, being mostly subtle yet still effective in some scenes.
-Many other songs from the 80s are also used throughout the film however, everything from iconic classics to more unknown songs gets a short cameo.
-With all of this eventually adding up to a fantastic soundtrack, as well as another link back to the time-period.
+The original score by Yo La Tengo also helps add to the 1980s atmosphere, being mostly subtle yet still effective in many scenes.
+Various other songs from the 80s are also used throughout the film, everything from iconic classics to more unknown songs get a short appearance.
+With all of it eventually adding up to a pretty fantastic soundtrack, as well as another link back to the time-period.

-Although ‘Adventureland’ is nothing incredible in regards to it’s filmmaking, I really enjoy this film.
-I believe I’ll always find myself turning back to it when in need of a more up-beat comedy-drama.
-With a unique location and a great set of characters, there isn’t much to dislike here.
-The film’s comedy could be improved, but I wouldn’t say this drags the entire film down.
+Although ‘Adventureland’ is nothing incredible in regards to it’s filmmaking, I personally really enjoy the film.
+As I’ll always find myself turning back to it when in need of a more up-beat flick, with a unique setting and a great cast of characters, there isn’t much to dislike here.
+Some of the film’s comedy could be improved, but I wouldn’t say this drags the entire film down.
 Overall, I’d say this one is a 8/10, definitely check this one out if you can, I feel it really deserves more attention.